On Boussinesq's equation for water waves: Asymptotics: Sector III

 \begin{lemma} Let $\hat{w} = \hat{v} - I$.
 For each $1 \leq p \leq \infty$ and $j =0,1$, the following estimates hold uniformly for $(x,t) \in \III_\geq^T$:

 \end{lemma} \begin{proof} The estimates (\ref{westimateIIIa}) follow from (\ref{m0LinftyestimateIII})--(\ref{m0xLinftyestimateIII}).
 For $k \in \mathcal{Y}^\epsilon$, we have

 so equations (\ref{m0boundIII}) and (\ref{v3vomegaestimates}) yield (\ref{westimateIIIb}).
-On $\hat{\Gamma}'$, the jump matrix $v^{(3)}$ either involves the small remainders $r_{j,r}$, or the exponentials appearing in the jump matrix are uniformly exponentially small.
-In the former case, the estimate (\ref{westimateIIIc}) holds as a consequence of Lemma \ref{decompositionlemmaIII} and (for the part of $\Gamma$ that lies in $\mathcal{D}$) the boundedness (\ref{m0boundIII}) of $m^\omega$.
-In the latter case, (\ref{westimateIIIc}) holds as a consequence of the exponential decay. \end{proof}
+On $\hat{\Gamma}'$, the jump matrix $v^{(3)}$ involves either (i) the small remainders $r_{j,r}$ and $\hat{r}_{j,r}$, (ii) the matrices $v_{4_r'}^{(3)}$ and $v_{1_r''}^{(3)}$ or matrices related to these by symmetry, or (iii) exponentials which are uniformly exponentially small.
+In case (i), the estimate (\ref{westimateIIIc}) holds as a consequence of Lemma \ref{decompositionlemmaIII} and (for the part of $\hat{\Gamma}'$ that lies in $\mathcal{D}$) the boundedness (\ref{m0boundIII}) of $m^\omega$.
+In case (ii), (\ref{westimateIIIc}) follows from Lemma \ref{vsmallnearilemma}.
+In case (iii), (\ref{westimateIIIc}) holds as a consequence of the exponential decay. \end{proof}